 Glen Lake Crag is located 10 kilometers west of Victoria.
 Current parking and access is easiest on the side of the Westshore Parkway.

 From Victoria, head North on TransCanada Highway #1 and turn left on to Westshore Parkway.
 Follow this road for about 3kms.
 You will continue straight through the first 2 roundabouts and at the 3rd roundabout, take the 1st exit and stay on Westshore Parkway.
 Reset your odometer and drive 1.4kms.
 You will arrive at the parking area when you see a fire hydrant on the right side of the road, near the base of the trail.
 Please park here, but do not park within 5 metres of it.
 We’d like to keep this access open for all to enjoy!

 Once you have found parking, look to the right of the fire hydrant and up the hill.
-Look for orange flagging tape on one of the big trees marking the approach trail (see old photo 1).
-Walk up this ravine for a minute until you come to a fork.
-The better access trail currently runs climbers left towards the Umbrage Wall, which is the first wall.
+Look for orange flagging tape on one of the big trees marking the approach trail Walk up this ravine for a minute until you come to a fork.
+Take climbers left to head towards the Umbrage Wall, which is the first wall.
 To get to Dirt Stamp Wall keep on the trail until you find a trail that cuts right, up the rocks (see photo on next page).

 If you turn right at the fork instead, it will take you to the base of the Karate Kid Wall.

 Here you can add a new climb to the Sendage database.

 Please do your best to keep the Sendage database free of duplicates.